tmucrelab/CRELab-website/_people/lee-chengfan.md

 # Assistant Professor
 # Department of Biochemistry and Molecular Biology
-Taipei Medical University

-Dr. Lee’s research focuses on **cancer resistance evolution**, investigating how cancers adapt to therapeutic pressure through transcriptional and metabolic remodeling, with an emphasis on prostate cancer, organoid models, and lipid metabolism.
+# Dr. Lee’s research focuses on **cancer resistance evolution**, investigating how cancers adapt to therapeutic pressure through transcriptional and metabolic remodeling, with an emphasis on prostate cancer, organoid models, and lipid metabolism.

 ---